tuannguyen8390/nf-EXPLOR/README.md

 git clone https://github.com/tuannguyen8390/AgVic_CLRC.git
 ```

-Pipeline developed for usage in the Bovine Long-Read Consortium (BovLRC).
-The pipeline deployed multiple bioinformatics software for the detection of Single Nucldeotide Polymorphism (SNPs) & Structural Variants (SV).
-The pipeline (version 0.0.2) currently deployed.
-It was designed to deal with data from both Oxford Nanopore as well as PacBio (However we only test at the moment with ONT).
-Written in Nextflow DSL2.
+The pipeline deployed multiple bioinformatics software for the detection of Single Nucldeotide Polymorphism (SNPs) & Structural Variants (SVs).
+The pipeline (version 0.0.3) currently freely available & it was designed to deal with data from both Oxford Nanopore as well as PacBio (However we only test at the moment with ONT).
+Written with Nextflow DSL2.

 2. Obtain & install Docker/Shifter/Singularity